Shaw, John

 John Shaw, a vastly-experienced goalkeeper who had started at Leeds United and had made nearly 300 league appearances for Bristol City, was a mainstay of the Exeter City sides of the mid-1980s as he accumulated over a hundred league appearances before losing his place to Mel Gwinnett.

-He subsequently signed for Exeter City in July 1985 and, making his league debut for the Grecians in a 1-0 home win over Port Vale in August 1985, only missed two matches in his first season with the club.
-He was also the first choice keeper in 1986-87 before losing his place to Mel Gwinnett in January 1988.
+Subsequently signing for Exeter City in July 1985, and making his league debut for the Grecians in a 1-0 home win over Port Vale in August 1985, John only missed two matches in his first season with the club and went on to retain the goalkeeper’s jersey in 1986/87 when he made a further 43 league appearances.

-Released at the end of the 1987-88 season, he joined Gloucester City before running a decorating business.
+Released at the end of the 1987-88 season, John joined Gloucester City before running a decorating business.

 Appearances